Some Fundamental Aspects about Lipschitz Continuity of Neural Networks: Experimental setup

-\paragraph{Double Descent on MNIST1D using FF ReLU networks trained with MSE.} For this experiment we have trained a sweep of FF ReLU models with widths $[16, 32, 64, 96, 128, 256, 512, 800, 1024, 2048, 4096, 8192, 16384, 32768, 65536]$ on MNIST1D with batch size 512 using MSE loss and SGD optimiser without momentum.
-We use a Warmup20000Step25 LR Scheduler and a base learning rate 0.01.
-We train our models for at least 10 000 epochs and stop afterwards either when the model has at most the value of 0.001 for the norm of the gradient, or when it reaches 300 000 epochs.
-We train 4 seeds for each run.
+This experiment depicts a sweep of FCN ReLU models (see~\ref{desc-fcn-relu-network}) with widths [$16$, $32$, $64$, $80$, $96$, $128$, $256$, $512$, $1024$, $2048$, $4096$, 8192, $16384$, $32768$, $65536$], trained on MNIST1D\footref{fn:mnist1d} with batch size 512 using MSE loss and SGD optimiser without momentum.
+We used a Warmup20000Step25 LR scheduler (see~\ref{lr-schedulers}) and a base learning rate of 0.001.
+We trained our models for at least 10,000 epochs and stopped each model when 0.01 gradient norm is reached or when 200,000 epochs have passed.
+We trained 4 seeds for each run.
+The theoretical threshold for this scenario is at $n\cdot K\approx p$, which corresponds to FCN ReLU 800 (40,000 parameters).